jamesthetab/website/_posts/2016-06-04-Thank-you-Jekyll.markdown

 #=> prints '385' to STDOUT.
 {% endhighlight %}

-As much for myself as anyone, here's a link to [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
+As much for myself as anyone, here's a link to [Jekyll docs][jekyll-docs] for more info on how to get the most out of `Jekyll`.

 [jekyll-docs]: http://jekyllrb.com/docs/home